 Have you ever stared blankly at a broadband brochure, unable to work out the difference between the options?
 Acronyms, technical terms and contradictory articles combine, seemingly to make things as confusing as possible.
 But don’t worry!
 If you’re new to broadband and want to find out more about it, then read on.

-In this post, the terms will be brought down to their most basic forms so that you can compare broadband options with ease.
+In this post, the terms will be brought down to their most basic forms so that you can compare the different types of broadband with ease.

 What exactly is broadband?